zineland/zineland.github.io/content/getting-started/directory-structure.md

 └── zine.toml                   # the root zine.toml of zine porject
 ```

-> Please check `/advanced/l10n` page for more detail about `locales` directory.
+> Please check the `/advanced/l10n` page for more detail about the `locales` directory.

-A Zine project mainly consists of two kind `zine.toml` files and a bunch of markdown files.
+A Zine project mainly consists of two kinds `zine.toml` files and a bunch of markdown files.

 ## Root zine.toml